alessandro-amadelli/diffinder/README.md

 4. Diffinder runs and identifies all the lines that differ from one file to the other
 5. Check the resulting file generated for details

+### How to read the variations file
+Only the different lines are reported in the resulting variations file.

+For each different line:
+* The line from the first file is fully transcribed
+* In the second line, only the different words (unchanged either in characters, order or position) are transcribed.
+The common words are represented by "_" (underscore)

 ### Notes
 The first operation diffinder performs is to generate and check the MD5 hash digest of the two files.